 Kimberly Kenne (District 1)

-Parent advocate Kim Kenne was elected to the Pasadena Unified School District Board of Education in 2011 and re-elected in 2013 to District 1.
+Parent advocate Kim Kenne was elected to the Pasadena Unified School District Board of Education in 2011 and re-elected in 2013 and 2017 to District 1.

-She has served on school site councils every year, as president of Parent Teacher Associations (PTA), Chair of District Advisory Council (DAC), which supports school site governance councils, and as a founding member of the Parent Education Network (PEN), which works to build family engagement in local public schools.
+She has served on school site councils, as president of Parent Teacher Associations (PTA), as Chair of the District Advisory Council (DAC), which supports school site governance councils, and as a founding member of the Parent Education Network (PEN), which works to build family engagement in local public schools.

 She has chaired the Altadena Education Focus Group, co-chaired the Education Committee of the Altadena Town Council, and is a member of the League of Women Voters.

 Ms. Kenne has a Bachelor of Science, Business Administration from Georgetown University, where she majored in Finance and minored in Computer Science.

 She lives in Altadena with her husband and two children.